Khalidhassan3011/iDoc/prompt.md

 you just done a great job. i need some modification
-- on result page Coverage section Completion always 100%. even i answer 5 question and exxits
+- add 0 on self assesment
-- when i click Multiple Choice on result page then show the mcq answers with correct answer and my selected answer. just show those mcqs which i answer. same as plain question
+- i need question answered on Multiple Choice result, same as for plain